Homepage > St. Louis Swimming Pool Accident Lawyers

 In some cases, swimming pool accidents occur as a result of negligence.
 Pool owners may fail to obey code requirements to secure their swimming pools or otherwise may be unreasonably careless and put people at risk in their pool area.
 Those who own the pool and/or those who are responsible for making the pool area safe may be held legally responsible when someone is injured in a swimming pool accident, but the accident victims or surviving family members must take legal action to recover compensation.

-An experienced accident lawyer at The Cagle Law Firm can help if you or someone you love was injured in a pool accident.
+An experienced St. Louis premises liability lawyer at The Cagle Law Firm can help if you or someone you love was injured in a pool accident.
 Contact us today to learn more about how we can help with your claim.
 At The Cagle Law Firm, Your Case Is Safe With Us.

 Data on Swimming Pool Accidents

 Swimming pool accidents are far too common in the United States.
 In fact: